PositronicNerd/Ambient-Assissted-Living/README.md

 Our application has 3 main roles:

+### Relative role (You):

+  *Allows you to select a signed patient and get all his profile information, communicate with him/her and with their  relative.

+  *Access to the sleep data graphs.

+  *Pill box access.

+  *Falling log access.

+  *24/7 Chat with the medical expert and the patient.

 ### Supervisor role (Medical expert):

-  -Allows you to select a signed patient and get all his profile information, communicate with him/her and with their relative.

-  -Access to the sleep data graphs.

-  -Pill box access.

-  -Falling log access.

- -Relative role (You):

-  -You have the same access to the information and services the medical exert does.
+  *You have the same access to the information and services the medical exert does.

- -Patient role (Your relative or close one):
+### Patient role (Your relative or close one):

-  -Simplified information about how is sleeping (Green/Yellow/Red icon).
+  *Simplified information about how is sleeping (Green/Yellow/Red icon).

-  -Icon represents if wall lights are ON or not.
+  *Icon represents if wall lights are ON or not.

-  -Communication with you and the medical expert.
+  *Communication with you and the medical expert.